WriterSolution2021/writerpublishingsolutions/content/english/_index.md

 ######################################## About #########################################
 about:
   enable : true
-  bg_image : "images/background/about-bg.jpg"
+  bg_image : "images/background/about-bg.webp"
   title : "Who We Are?"
-  content : "Excepteur sint occaecat cupidatat non proident sunt culpa qui officia deserunt mollit anim id est laborum."
+  content : "We focus on results to delight our authors by continually striving to exceed their expectations in everything we do and by holding ourselves accountable at every step."
   # bullet point
   bullet_point:
-  - "Business Services"
+    - "Publishing Services"
-  - "Audit & Assurance"
+    - "Marketing Strategy"
-  - "IT Control Solutions"
+    - "Editing & Copy Services"
-  - "Business Services"
+    - "Book Ad’s Film Services"
-  - "Audit & Assurance"
+    - "Author Website Solutions"
-  - "IT Control Solutions"
+    - "Amazon Distribution"
   button:
     enable : true
     label : "Explore More"